Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | X Flex |

 Transactions over 120 days Old

-If a transaction is 120 days or older, Authorize.net will not allow it to be refunded.
+If a transaction is 120 days or older, then Authorize.net will not allow it to be refunded.
 A new transaction will have to be paid to your Guest for the refund amount through your Authorize.net dashboard, and a POS refund will need to be added to the booking in Checkfront.

 Authorize.net does batch settlements to your account daily.
 When a payment is processed it goes to the status of Captured.
 At the end of the day, all transactions are posted and changed to the status of Settled.